 How to make Air Fryer Potato Chips

-Dry potato slices: After that, rinse the potatoes in running water, and pat dry with paper towel.
+Step 3: Dry potato slices: After that, rinse the potatoes in running water, and pat dry with paper towels.
 Let them sit for 10-15 minutes to make sure they are completely dry.

 What potatoes are good for making air fryer chips?